otherNatalie/Ninja-SE/README.md

 # Ninja SE
- Soft Eng Project for B21 with Prof. Heineman
+ Soft Eng Project for B21 with Prof. Heineman.

- A simple block pushing game, push the blocks of the same color together to remove them from the board
+ A simple block pushing game, push the blocks of the same color together to remove them from the board.
+Uses Entity Boundary Controller design paradigm to implement the game.